uptane/uptane-standard/uptane-standard.md

     1. Locate and download a Targets metadata file from the Image repository that contains an image with exactly the same filename listed in the Director metadata, following the procedure in {{resolve_delegations}}.
     2. Check that the Targets metadata from the Image repository matches the Targets metadata from the Director repository:
         1. Check that the non-custom metadata (i.e., length and hashes) of the unencrypted or encrypted image are the same in both sets of metadata.
 Note: the Primary is responsible for validating encrypted images and associated metadata.
 The target ECU (Primary or Secondary) is responsible for validating the unencrypted image and associated metadata.
-        2. Check that all "MUST match" custom metadata (e.g., hardware identifier and release counter) are the same in both sets of metadata.
+        2. Check that all MUST match custom metadata (e.g., hardware identifier and release counter) are the same in both sets of metadata.
         3. Check that the release counter in the previous Targets metadata file is less than or equal to the release counter in this Targets metadata file.

 If any step fails, the ECU MUST return an error code indicating the failure.
 If a check for a specific type of security attack fails (i.e., rollback, freeze, arbitrary software, etc.), the ECU SHOULD return an error code that indicates the type of attack.